 Therefore, Agile allows new generations of software developers to get flexible and adaptive to changes in planning and engineering, and during product improvement.
 In addition, it enables frequent product deliveries at minimum costs, time, and waste to increase product quality and customer satisfaction.

 2. Agile methodologies and frameworks

-When we speak of Agile, we speak of a way of working that entails a range of today’s widely-adopted lightweight frameworks and methods.
-Not surprisingly, they includes more than 40 Agile methods (see below).
-The most popular are Scrum, XP, Crystal, among others, whose inventions dated from the early 1940s to the 1990s, before the term “Agile” was coined (please read on to see why).
+When we speak of Agile methodologies, we speak of a way of working that entails a range of widely-adopted lightweight frameworks and methods.
+Not surprisingly, they include more than 40 Agile methods (see below).
+The most popular are Scrum, XP, Crystal, among others, whose inventions dated from the early 1940s to the 1990s even before the term “Agile” was coined.

 Reproduced from Barry Overeem (n.d.)